How Many Times in US History Has the Government Shutdown Over the Budget?

 - October 1, 2013

-With time run out and negotiations played out by Congress, the Office of Management and Budget’s Director Sylvia Mathews Burwell formally sent out a memo late Monday evening for all government agencies to begin the first government shut down in 17 years, stating that “agencies should now execute plans for an orderly shutdown due to the absence of appropriations.”
+With time run out and negotiations played out by Congress, the Office of Management and Budget’s Director Sylvia Mathews Burwell formally sent out a memo late Monday evening for all government agencies to begin the first government shut down in 17 years,.
+The memo stated that “agencies should now execute plans for an orderly shutdown due to the absence of appropriations.”
 Approximately 800,000 federal employees will be furloughed as a result of the shutdown.